gl-inet/mv1000-ubuntu-image/README.md

 # Create image based on prebuilt Ubuntu
 ## Example 1.
 Add package and config
-- Install prebuilt image and login into Ubuntu
+- Install the prebuilt image and login into Ubuntu
 - Make changes: apt-get install and other configuration
 - Switch to OpenWrt in mv1000 Ubuntu shell:
 ```
 switch_system openwrt
 ```
-- By default, the ubuntu filesystem is mounted on /data, Archive the whole filesystem of ubuntu, in mv1000 opnewrt shell:
+- By default, the ubuntu filesystem is mounted on /data, Archive the whole filesystem of ubuntu, in mv1000 OpenWrt shell:
 ```
 cd /data
 tar czf /tmp/ubuntu.tar.gz *